Do What You Can to Ease Side Effects from Treatment for Hodgkin Disease

 Taking these actions may help soothe dry or irritated skin:

-Protect your skin from sun exposure by wearing sunscreen of at least 15 SPF.
+Protect your skin from sun exposure by covering up or wearing sunscreen of at least 15 SPF.

 Ask your doctor or nurse what kind of lotion you can use to moisturize and soothe your skin.
 Don?t use any lotion, soap, deodorant, sunblock, cologne, cosmetics, or powder on your skin within two hours after treatment because they may cause irritation.